VirtuslabWorkshops/terraform-workshop/lab04new/README.md

 ## Objectives

+- Import existing resources to bind them with Terraform state
-- Understand `state`
+- Inspect `state`
 - Modify `state` by removing and importing objects
 - Add rule to ignore certain changes in object

 ## Terraform state

 Terraform keeps information about effect of its work in `state`.

+Key points:
-Effectively this is text file which helds information about objects managed by Terraform.
+- effectively this is text file which helds information about objects managed by Terraform

-Terraform allows us to group resources together into modules for reuse or to just group them logically.
-Look at [network](./infra/modules/network/) module.
-Notice the `count` meta argument, it allows you to define how many instances of that resource Terraform should create.
-See `data` type of object in Terraform in [data.tf](./infra/modules/network/data.tf) - this type of resource allows to get information about existing object (could be almost anything, don't have to be created via Terraform).
+- `state` is what Terraform _believes_ is out there, it is being used to compare expected vs existing state
+- it is possible to import existing resource to `state` to bind it with configuration files

+1. Create sample resources using
 1. Apply configuration from [`infra`](./infra/) directory.
    1. Run `terraform show`
    2. Examin `.terraform.statefile` and compare with result from above